LunNova/Blog/content/articles/patreon-should-allow-opt-in-billing-alignment/index.md

 tags = ["patreon", "finance"]
 +++

+<small>This article is speculative, vibes-based analysis.
+I don't have inside knowledge about Patreon.</small>

 Patreon is a platform that allows creators to receive financial support from their fans through recurring payments.

 <figure>